marcastro15/Access_Control_-AC-_Security_Domain/README.md

 dfadf

 Required Knowledge:
-- Linux Admin - basic network administration and commands
+- Linux Admin (Ubuntu)- basic network administration and commands
-- Windows Admin - basic network administration and commands
+- Windows Admin (Windows 10) - basic network administration and commands
 - SSH instruction: install SSH Server on each hosts you're interested in
     + https://www.cyberciti.biz/faq/ubuntu-linux-install-openssh-server/
 - Python3 Syntax - This is not compatible to Python version 2